AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo.md

 Moreover, I'm not a psychologist to estimate people's mental health and my point of view a bit biased for the reason that I truly rarely use social media in my daily activities, however there are several interesting thoughts I can share.
 At first, historically our life changed a lot thanks to the internet communications.
 In my childhood I couldn't find new friends, who would understand my passions.
 Occasionally, I wanted to have someone who would share my hobbies, such as collecting insects or observing birds.
 So, I was lonely from time to time.
 On the other side the relationships inside social media as vast as it shallow, superficial.
 I mean that deep human's bonds difficult to achieve and also hard to keep and enhance because of the lack of the common experience from real life.
 I remember reading a book a few months ago that focused on productivity in the digital age.
-One of the chapter
+One of the chapters really made me think about the subject.
+It suggested that social media hadn't just been distracting us from our tasks, but had actually been changing the way we process information and maintain focus.
+I found this idea quite striking because it's not about immediate distraction, but long-term cognitive shifts.
+Nowadays, I'm trying not to use social media too frequently, nevertheless sometimes I find myself trapped in the snare of social media.
+In conclu